 GHSA was one of the first national safety organizations to sound the alarm about excessive speeding observed during the start of the COVID-19 pandemic.
 As this public health crisis – and the uptick in excessive speeding – stretched into 2021, GHSA released reports on pedestrians, who are often put at risk by speeding drivers, and teen drivers, who are more likely than other motorists to be involved in speeding-related fatal crashes.

-In addition, GHSA, the Insurance Institute for Highway Safety and the National Road Safety Foundation partnered to fund and evaluate a speed management pilot project in Maryland that began in the summer of 2021.
-Both projects are employing a comprehensive approach to this pervasive problem that includes infrastructure improvements, equitable traffic enforcement (including the use of automated enforcement in Virginia), public education and outreach, and advocacy.
-The goal is to develop a speed management template that can be used in other states and communities.
+In addition, GHSA, the Insurance Institute for Highway Safety and the National Road Safety Foundation partnered to fund and evaluate a speed management pilot project in Maryland that was completed in the summer of 2022.
+This project employed a comprehensive approach that included infrastructure improvements, equitable traffic enforcement, public education and outreach, and advocacy.

 State highway safety offices (SHSOs) continue to focus on combating speeding and aggressive driving through increased data-driven enforcement, technological advances and public information and education programs that focus on the dangers of engaging in this behavior, provide tips for safe driving and/or publicize upcoming high visibility enforcement, a proven countermeasure for bolstering driver compliance with posted speed limits.
 Some SHSOs specifically focus their efforts on school and work zones, since approaches in these areas have a higher degree of public support.